elliotcarr/MultDiff/README.md

-# MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem.
+## MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem

+MultDiff solves the diffusion equation in a one-dimensional composite slab of finite length consisting of three or more layers.
+Each layer is homogeneous, isotropic and has an individual diffusivity that may or may not be different from adjacent layers.
+Perfect or imperfect contact may be applied at the interfaces between adjacents layers.
+External boundary conditions at the ends of the slab may be of 'Dirichlet', 'Neumann' or 'Robin' type.

 ## Examples

+MultDiff is best demonstrated by example.

-Case A: 3 Layers
+##### Case A: 3 Layers

 ```
 m     = 3;                       % Number of layers